aeternity/aepp-sdk-js/README.md

 ```

-If you are interested in more details how the transactions are encrypted, please use the CLI example [here](https://github.com/aeternity/aepp-sdk-js/blob/develop/examples/signing.js) which provides detailed output on the whole process.
+If you are interested in more details how the transactions are encrypted, please use the CLI example [here](https://github.com/aeternity/aepp-sdk-js/blob/develop/examples/signing.js) which provides detailed output on the whole process or walk through the documentation [here](https://github.com/aeternity/aepp-sdk-js/blob/develop/docs/Signing.md)

 ### AENS